JohnnyQuiles/final-project/README.md

 * A score tracker for matched cards.
 * A dance animation when cards and animals match.
 * A animal sound plays when cards and animals match.
-* Background music playing while kids or adults play the game.
+* Background music playing while kids play the game.